So you want to write a book? Learn how to start writing a book for beginners and become a published author with these 7 steps to writing a book.

 If you enjoyed this article on how to start writing a book for beginners, check out these creative writing classes to improve your writing skills.

-Also, subscribe to this Free Video Training For Authors on How To Find Your First 10,000 Readers.
+Also, subscribe to this free video training for authors to find their first 10,000 readers.
 This is bestselling author, Nick Stephenson’s proven step-by-step system that he used to sell more books and grow his business from $0 to over $1,000,000 in 24 months.

 And if you love science-fiction novels, download my brand new, science-fiction bestseller, Mars Glow: Aera Cura — free on Kindle Unlimited.